 One of my New Year’s resolutions is to stop watching endless reruns of Midsomer Murders, Poirot, Marple and Lewis too, much as I love them.

-Here’s a few of the ones I always say are on my “must watch” list but never make it to a screen in our house.
+Here are a few of the best classic movies I always say are on my “must watch” list but never make it to a screen in our house.

 The original classic stars Yul Brynner and Richard Benjamin and was the directorial debut of ‘Jurassic Park’ author, Michael Crichton.

 Westworld is an old Wild West theme park where for $1,000 a day, vacationers can indulge their whims.